 Many radiology tests can be given at the time of your appointment with your doctor.
-Others, such as MRI, CT and Nuclear, usually can be scheduled within a week of seeing your doctor.
+Others, such as MRI, CT, and Nuclear, usually can be scheduled within a week of seeing your doctor.
 Most test results are available within 24 hours.
-Because a radiologist and your doctor must interpret x-ray and imaging results, we cannot give test results to you by telephone.
+Because a radiologist and your doctor must interpret the x-ray and imaging results, we cannot give test results to you by telephone.
 Patients must see their doctor to receive this information.

 Our Hologic Discovery bone densitometer is one of the most advanced systems available.
 It improves the accuracy, speed, and convenience of assessing osteoporosis.
 This instrument measures the bone mineral density (BMD) and provides an instant vertebral assessment (IVA).
 These tools can help identify those at risk of a future fracture.